methodphoto/themincricketclub/2017/frensham.md

 game: Frensham v The Min
 location: Hollowdene Recreation Ground
 date: 04/06/2017
-report: The Min won the toss and inserted Frensham, who made 198-7  The Min replied with 199 for 3 wkts
+report: The Min won the toss and inserted Frensham, who made 198 for 7 wkts.
+The Min replied with 199 for 3 wkts
 result: The Min won by 7 wkts
+next: newdigate
 parent: 2017 Fixtures
 ---

 {% include matchDetails %}

+M Gupta's 1st 100.<br />
+Partnership of 101 between M Gupta and S Hornsby

 ## {{page.title}} Innings